reflectoring/reflectoring.github.io/_posts/2020-08-26-springboot-docker-image.md

 Containers have emerged as the preferred means of packaging an application with all the software and operating system dependencies and then shipping that across to different environments.

-This article looks at the steps required for containerizing a Spring Boot application :
+This article looks at the steps required for containerizing a Spring Boot application by:
-- by building a Docker Image using a Docker file,
+- building a Docker image using a Docker file,
-- by building an OCI image from source code with Cloud-Native Buildpack
+- building an OCI image from source code with Cloud-Native Buildpack,
-- and optimizing the image at runtime by splitting parts of the jar into different layers using layered tools.
+- and optimizing the image at runtime by splitting parts of the JAR into different layers using layered tools.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/spring-boot/spring-boot-docker" %}